sarahrafiqshaikh/Heart-Disease-Prediction-Analysis/README.md

 # Heart-Disease-Prediction-Analysis
 This project analyzes a heart disease dataset to predict the presence of heart disease in patients using machine learning techniques.

-Here's a README based on the provided notebook content:

-# Heart Disease Prediction Analysis

-This project analyzes a heart disease dataset to predict the presence of heart disease in patients using machine learning techniques.

 ## Dataset

 The dataset is from the UCI Machine Learning Repository and contains various features related to heart health.
 It can be downloaded from Kaggle: [Heart Disease Dataset](https://www.kaggle.com/datasets/johnsmith88/heart-disease-dataset)